Hotel design: Cultural influences

 Hotel designers bring to their work their own cultural mores and need to understand the culture in which the hotel will operate if working outside their native environment.
 Due to travel becoming international in scope, links with local traditions in many hotel designs have been weakened, and ‘International’ has become a style in its own right.
 Some hotels base their operations with a theme of vernacular local traditional styles, while others have modernist stylistic designs.

 Hotel design ranges from basic variables, such as the appropriate height for bed head light switches to the more specialized, such as the right layout for a kitchen or the sightlines from reception areas to enable control and protection of entry to rooms.
 The pace of change in hotel design has, as in most areas of modern life, increased with the development of innovative technology.

 Despite cultural variations, hotels commonly function to provide a welcome environment that supports the comfort of its guests for work, rest and relaxation.

-Remodeling

-Hotels are consistently being updated to maintain the health of the hotel.
-During a remodel or renovation you will be dealing with the interior of the hotel like furniture, maintenance, and layout.
-The exterior of the hotel needs updates like roofing.
-Each year the amount of money put in the update is increasing.
-The furniture in the hotel every few years needs to be replaced.
-New areas to hotel like weight rooms, arcades or business rooms with computers are added to hotels as part of remodels.
-Maintenance updates throughout the hotel occur every 15–25 years.
-Hotels have been converting to be more eco-friendly.

-During remodels and renovations sections of the hotel are block off while they work on that current part, then move on to the next section and continue this until all the work is finished.
-This way the hotel can stay open while remodeling.
+Maintenance

+Hotels are permanently undergoing maintenance or renovation work (roofing, furniture, electricity, entertainment options, new ecological standards), so a constant reorganization plan must be prepared.